jeffreyrosenbluth/LiarsPoker/README.md

 - [ ] Allow old game ids to be reused.
 - [ ] Add a sound and/or visual effect after each move.
 - [ ] Add Chat feature.
-- [X] Stylize the frontend.
 - [ ] Add deployment script.
 - [ ] Add build instructions for contributors.
-- [ ] Should we show a running history of the bidding?
 - [ ] Add a way to show instructions.
 - [X] Add a way to view the rules.